 Lower Granite Dam Special Operations

-See Introduction section 1 above for special operations related to spill for juvenile fish passage and navigation lock outages for maintenance.
+See Introduction section 1 above for special operations related to spill for juvenile fish passage, navigation lock outages for maintenance, and the schedule for Doble testing.

 Bi-Monthly (Long-Term): Headgate Repair.
 This is a long-term program to return headgates to a safe operating condition by adding new roller chain, seals, anodes, and other miscellaneous components.
 The plan will require brief unit outages throughout the year while transporting rebuilt gates from the turbine units to the repair pit and back.
 Each swap will take 4–6 hours to complete and occur approximately every 2 months.
 Headgate movements are expected to take place concurrently with other outages, and no special operations outside FPP criteria are anticipated, but as the program progresses and fewer headgates need repair, it may require an occasional outage on a priority unit.